DrPacar/DrPacar/README.md

-<h3 align="center">🍀 "Programming is the silent poetry of solving chaos with hope." 🍀</h3>
+<h3 align="center">🍀 "Programming is the silent poetry of solving chaos with hope" 🍀</h3>
 <hr>

 ###